 These guidelines are based on our experiences with children attending camp without their parents, and the tensions that can (very naturally) arise.
 We don’t want to put guardians in difficult positions.
 If his or her charge starts to show some bad decision making, or inappropriate behavior, we want the guardian to feel completely comfortable laying down the law, reiterating the consequences of misbehavior, and being 100% supportive of any decision the Site Manager or other EEFC administrator makes regarding disciplinary action, which could include asking the child and guardian to leave.
 These kinds of situations can put siblings or cousins who are acting as a guardian in a difficult position, and that’s why we ask that he or she be at least 22.
 In fact, this policy is the same for parents—if a child needs to leave camp as a result of his or her behavior, his or her family must also leave.
-Our guardian permission form and agreement must be evaluated and agreed to by the Parent Liaison and/or the Site Manager before the minor’s registration can be confirmed.
+Our guardian permission form and agreement must be evaluated and agreed to by the Site Manager before the minor’s registration can be confirmed.

 We MUST have Parent/Guardian Agreement forms on file for every minor (child under the age of 18) who attends our workshops.
 There are no exceptions.
 These forms must be submitted to our office 4 weeks before the beginning of camp.

 Complete the Parent/Guardian Agreement Form online or download the form and mail it to the address below.

 If your child is attending the workshop with a temporary guardian you must submit this form to the EEFC.
 Download the Temporary Guardian form, complete and return by mail it to the address below.